suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The unlink Command decrements an implementation-defined reference counter.
 This reference counter MUST persist across restarts.
 The reference counter MUST NOT be decremented by a given Manifest more than once, and the Manifest processor must enforce this.
 The Manifest processor MAY choose to ignore an Unlink Directive depending on device policy.

-When the reference counter of a Manifest reaches zero, the suit-uninstall Command sequence is invoked (see {{suit-uninstall}}).
+When the reference counter of a Manifest reaches zero, the suit-uninstall Command sequence is invoked ({{suit-uninstall}}).

 suit-directive-unlink is OPTIONAL to implement in Manifest processors, but Manifest processors that support multiple independent Root Manifests